Python

 set(packet, field, value)

 Set the value of a packet field.
-Not all fields can be set.
+Only certain fields can be set.

 - packet: The packet object from the packetCb.